rprichard/winpty/misc/console-handles.md

 ### Implicit screen buffer refcount

-Regardless of whether new handles were opened, Windows increments a refcount on the console's currently active screen buffer, which decrements only when the process detaches from the console.
+When a process' console state is initialized (at startup, `AllocConsole` or `AttachConsole`), Windows increments a refcount on the console's currently active screen buffer, which decrements only when the process detaches from the console.
+All *Unbound* *Output* console objects reference this screen buffer.

 ### FreeConsole